davdar/maam/writeup/paper.markdown

 The state effect will mediate how the interpreter interacts with state cells in the state space: `Env`, `Store`, `KAddr` and `KStore`.
 The nondeterminism effect will mediate branching in the execution of the interpreter.
-Our result is that path- and flow-sensitivities can be recovered by altering how these effects interact in the monad.
+Our result is that path and flow sensitivities can be recovered by altering how these effects interact in the monad.

 We briefly review monad, state and nondeterminism operators and their laws.

+\paragraph{Base Monad Operations}
+A type operator `M` is a monad if it supports `bind`, a sequencing operator, and its unit `return`.
+The monad interface is summarized in Figure`~\ref{StateMonadInterface}`{.raw}.

 `\begin{figure}`{.raw}
 \vspace{-1em}